Umuzi-org/ACN-syllabus/content/specific-skill-success-criteria/classes-and-objects/_index.md

 ## Inheritance
-It enables us to create a new class from an existing class.
+Inheritance enables us to create a new class from an existing class.
 The new class (child class) is a specialized version of the existing class (parent class) and it inherits all the non-private variables and methods of the existing class.

-No additional instance variable(s), `__init__()` can be left out
+If no additional instance variable(s) are required in the child class, `__init__()` can be left out.
 ```
 class SavingsAccount(BankAccount):
   pass
 ```

-Additional instance variable(s), `super()` is used
+If additional instance variable(s) are required in the child class, `super()` is used.
 ```
 class SavingsAccount(BankAccount):
     def __init__(self, acc_no, amount, main_acc_instance):